goabstract/Awesome-Design-Tools/README.md

 ### Illustrations
+A constantly updated collection of beautiful svg images that you can use completely free and without attribution:

 * [unDraw](https://undraw.co) — collection of beautiful SVG images. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)

 ### Information Architecture Tools
+Awesome information architecture tools for creating visual sitemaps and to improve your website information architecture and usability:

 * [OptimalSort](https://www.optimalworkshop.com/optimalsort) — card sorting tool that allows you to understand how people categorize content in your UI.
 * [Treejack](https://www.optimalworkshop.com/treejack) — upload your proposed sitemap to see how a user would move through your site.